CareNX-Innovations-Pvt-Ltd/fetosense-web-flutter/README.md

 Fetosense MIS is a web-based Management Information System built with **Flutter Web** and **Appwrite**, designed to manage organizational data, devices, doctors, and mothers efficiently in healthcare settings.

->  This app includes modules like QR code generation, device registration, organization management, Excel exports, and more — all tailored for internal admin use.
+> 🛠️ This app is strictly intended for **internal use by the Fetosense team** to track registered organizations, mothers, fetal tests, and Doppler/tablet devices — and to view associated analytics and operational insights.

 ---